quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

 </dependency>
 ```

-# The mɪnɪməm demo for reading Excel
+# The mininum demo for reading Excel

 ## 1. Data class `DemoBizExcelRow.java`, storing one row data of Excel
 ```java